How to Create a Vertical Garden

 Against the wall

 Pockets of breathable, recycled material last 15–20 years and attach to wood, masonry, concrete and chain link with metal grommets.
-Sold singly or rows of three or five.
-(Woolly Pocket, from $19; woollypocket.com.)
+Check out a variety of styles of vertical gardens at wallygro.com.

 Lean and green

 Prune and tie fruit trees-apple and pear are traditional-along wire or a frame to skim a wall.
 Trees grafted on dwarf rootstock work best.
 Give it three to five years for a full look.

 Steal the scene with this weather-resistant metal tuteur-a four-sided pyramid trellis for vigorous vines like trumpet honeysuckle, cup-and-saucer, or purple passionflower.
 Available in 5- and 6-foot heights and seven colors, including oxide, shown.
 Order this tuteur like this with a sphere or a screw-on bird feeder, birdhouse or bee bungalow topper. terratrellis.com

 Looking for an intriguing climber that'll reach 10-plus feet in two months?
 We've got you covered.